kwea123/nerf_pl/README.md

 Download the train/test split from the "Additional links" [here](https://nerf-w.github.io/) and put under each scene's folder (the **same level** as the "dense" folder)

-(Optional but **highly** recommended) Run `python prepare_phototourism.py --root_dir $ROOT_DIR --img_downscale $SCALE` to prepare the training data and save to disk first, if you want to run multiple experiments or run on multiple gpus.
+(Optional but **highly** recommended) Run `python prepare_phototourism.py --root_dir $ROOT_DIR --img_downscale {an integer, e.g. 2 means half the image sizes}` to prepare the training data and save to disk first, if you want to run multiple experiments or run on multiple gpus.
 This will **largely** reduce the data preparation step before training.

 ### Data visualization (Optional)